Gargi-U/Loan-Status-Prediction/README.md

 # Loan Prediction - A Binary Classification Model
 Applied ML Classification algorithms on the dataset to predict loan status.

-Author: Akshat Raj Baranwal

 Performed pre-processing steps, explored analysis methods and showcased the output using visualization techniques.

 Models Used: